 On February 2, 2012, the Sue and Wes Dixon Waterfowl Refuge was officially listed as a Wetland of International Importance, or "Ramsar Site," in accordance with the Ramsar Convention on Wetlands.
-The Refuge joins only 38 other sites in the United States to have received the designation so far, including Everglades National Park and the San Francisco Bay and Estuary.
+The Refuge is one of only 38 sites in the United States to have received the designation so far, including Everglades National Park and the San Francisco Bay and Estuary.

 The Ramsar Convention is an intergovernmental treaty of almost 200 member nations adopted in Ramsar, Iran, in 1971 with a mission of "the conservation and wise use of all wetlands through local and national actions and international cooperation, as a contribution towards achieving sustainable development throughout the world."
 The Ramsar Convention is the only global environmental treaty concerning a specific ecosystem type.

 The Dixon Refuge meets six of the nine criteria for being recognized as a Wetland of International Importance, in that it:

 - Supports endangered species and threatened ecological communities;